Garlic scapes have a light and mild garlic flavour, making them perfect roasted on their own or as part of seasonings, sauces, and ferments.

 Her garlic scape salt and carrot and scape ferment are excellent ways to preserve the bounty, eat local, and eat seasonal.

-ratio is 1 pound scapes: 1 and 3/4 cup coarse salt
+The ratio is 1 pound scapes: 1 and 3/4 cup coarse salt

--trim any woody end or tough flowers off scapes
+Trim any woody ends or tough flowers off scapes

-4 scapes chopped small (the more surface area the better the fermentation),
+4 garlic scapes chopped small (the more surface area, the better the fermentation)

-(optional) a chopped hot pepper if you like it spicy!
+A chopped hot pepper if you like it spicy! (optional)

-After everything is grated chopped, put it in a mixing bowl with 1 TBSP salt.
-Massage, massage, massage until the juices are coming out and create a layer over the vegetable matter.
+After everything is grated and chopped, put it all together in a mixing bowl with 1 tbsp of salt.
+Massage, massage, massage until the juices come out and create a layer over the vegetable matter.

--Pack into a vessel, there are many wonderful type of fermentation vessels out there but I do not own one so I use a jar
+Pack into a vessel.
+There are many wonderful types of fermentation vessels out there but I use a jar

--Put your jar in a bowl to catch the juice as fermentation begins, burp your jar every once in a while
+Put your jar in a bowl to catch the juice as fermentation begins, and burp your jar every once in a while

-Wait about 7 days, you can leave it longer if you wish.
-Once happy with the level of fermentation, put it in the fridge.
+Wait about 7 days, or you can leave it longer if you wish.
+Once you're happy with the level of fermentation, put it in the fridge.

 Are you looking for just plain garlic, fermented?
-Look no further, this fantastic recipe from A Farm Girl in the Making has you covered.
+Look no further as this fantastic recipe from A Farm Girl in the Making has you covered.